peterpanxw/xiweipan/content/en/blog/2025-04-20-constrainedopti.md

 \end{align}`
 which, as we can see, is a straightforward outcome of combining the optimality conditions for both equality and inequality constraints.

+The constrained-to-unconstrained transformation is achieved at the cost of introducing additional variables and an **indefinite structure** of the resulting matrix problem.

 ## Penalty and Barrier Methods
 ### Penalty Methods
 In the penalty methods, we seek to replace the original problem with an unconstrained one by adding *penalties* for the violation of the involved constraints.
 Unlike the method of Lagrange multiplier, which is theoretically accurate and can provide exact optimality point for simpler problems, the penalty methods discussed here are a type of 'intrinsically approximating' method.
 For the general type problem `$\eqref{eq1}$`, the penalty methods suggest that the corresponding 'combined objective' function should take the following form: